Sheet 4

 Our development team released our first bytecode interpreter!

-and print the flag by exploiting the vulnerability in the interpreter.
+Try to insert your own shellcode into the interpreter and print the flag by exploiting the vulnerability in the interpreter.

 Thereby your shellcode should spawn a shell which could be used to print the flag.